HTTP-APIs/hydra-python-core/docs/source/index.rst

 The doc\_writer module contains the implementation of Hydra specification classes, which are the core building pieces of any Hydra powered REST APIs.
 The classes can be found at http://www.hydra-cg.com/spec/latest/core/#classes.
-These classes is used to build the APIDOC from scratch.
+These classes are used to build the APIDOC from scratch.
 To see how we can generate APIDOC from scratch, please refer
 `this <https://www.hydraecosystem.org/01-Usage#newdoc>`__.
 The mapping